spark-c/SparksieBOT/README.md

 ....(Funtions cog)

-!cat - returns a random cat picture! you can type something after '!cat' to search for that query instead of cat.
+!cat [-f] - returns a random cat picture! you can type something after '!cat' to search for that query instead of cat.
+Use the optional argument "-f" to return the first (read: most relevant) search result for your query.

 !marco - pings you with 'Polo!' from a different text channel.